e280/renraku/README.md

 just be careful not to create a circular loop, lol.

-and yes — a single RenrakuServer can support an http rpc endpoint *and* a websocket api simultaneously.
+and yes — a single Renraku.Server can support an http rpc endpoint *and* a websocket api simultaneously.

 1. 🍏 **formalize your serverside and clientside api types** — `types.ts`
 	(these explicit types are needed so typescript doesn't get confused about circularities)